Smooth and probabilistic PARAFAC model with auxiliary covariates: Numerical studies with synthetic data

-We investigate the approximated p-values based on cross-fitting for testing both the partial and marginal associations of $\bZ$ with $\bmu$.
-Recall that the conditional association test uses conditional randomization and residuals, while the marginal test uses unconditional randomization and $\tilde y$.
+We investigate the approximated p-values based on cross-fit for testing the partial and marginal associations of $\bZ$ with $\deta$ under the same simulation set-ups.
 Since our variables in $\bZ$ are generated independently, the two null hypotheses coincide in this setting.
-Note that both SPACO- and SPACO are testing association with the covariates $\bZ$, although SPACO- does not use $\bZ$ in model fitting.
+However, the two tests have different powers given the same p-value cut-off because the test statistics differ.

-Table \ref{tab:pval_partial} and Table \ref{tab:pval_marginal} show the achieved Type I error and power at levels $\alpha =0.01, 0.05$.
-Both SPACO and SPACO- achieve reasonable empirical control of the Type I error.
-Cross-fitting is important for ensuring this Type I error control: In Appendix \ref{app:pvalues_sim}, we present qq-plots comparing p-values using cross-fitted $\bV$ and $\bPhi$ and those using the in-sample $\bV$ and $\bPhi$, across 16 simulation set-ups.
-We observe a large deviation from the uniform distribution for the later construction.
+The proposed randomization tests for SPACO achieve reasonable Type I error controls.
+Cross-fit is important for a good Type I error control: In Appendix \ref{app:cross_naive_pval}, we present qq-plots comparing p-values using cross-fitted $\bV$ and $\bPhi$ and the naive construction.
+We observe noticeable deviations from the uniform distribution for the later construction when the signal-to-noise ratio is low.
+Fig.\ref{fig:typeI_main} and Fig.\ref{fig:power_main} show the the achieved Type I error and power with p-value cut-offs at $\alpha =0.01, 0.05$ and with observed rate $r = 0.5$.
+The type I errors are also well controlled for $r\in\{1.0,0.1\}$ (Appendix \ref{app:numerical_typeI}).

-The conditional association test yields higher power over the marginal test in the stronger signal settings, because we reduce the noise level when using the residual.
-The power of cross-fitted SPACO is better than SPACO- when the signal in $\bX$ is weak.
-This advantage disappears as the task becomes easy for both methods.